No Broke Boys

 "No Broke Boys" is a song by American singer-songwriter Tinashe.
-It was released on August 16, 2024 in tandem with the music video from her seventh studio album, Quantum Baby (2024).
-The song was written by Tinashe, Ricky Reed, and Phoelix, and was produced by Reed, Phoelix, and Zack Sekoff.
-A remix version of the track with Disco Lines was released on June 6, 2025 and experienced chart success in many countries.
+It was released on August 16, 2024, in tandem with the music video from her seventh studio album, Quantum Baby (2024).
+Produced by Ricky Reed, Zack Sekoff, and Phoelix, the song is an R&B track that draws thematic comparisons to Gwen Guthrie's "Ain't Nothin' Goin' On but the Rent" and TLC's "No Scrubs", and it features a concluding chorus inspired by Janet Jackson's song "Go Deep".

-The song is reminiscent of the 1999 TLC song "No Scrubs", echoing its aporophobiac theme.